ForGuDuJian/Detection_SM/README.md

             ...
 ```
 ## Train and inference
-For training and inference with YOLOv5, please modify and run the `train.py` and `val.py`.
-The `YOLOv5_Detection_SM.ipynb` shows training and inference examples for YOLOv5.
+For training and inference with yolo_SM, please modify and run the `train.py` and `val.py`.